Aryannjainnn/Contract-SOW-Risk-Analyzer/README.md

 # ClauseForce — AI-Powered Contract & SOW Risk Analyzer

-> **Tech Mahindra CODE Hackathon | Team 14 | Problem Statement 04**

 ClauseForce automatically detects risks, contradictions, and conflicts between a Master Service Agreement (MSA) and a Statement of Work (SOW).
-What takes a lawyer 4–6 hours is done in under 2 minutes — with AI-generated redlines, severity scores, and an interactive clause knowledge graph.
+What takes a lawyer 15–20 hours is done in under 2 minutes — with AI-generated redlines, severity scores, and an interactive clause knowledge graph.

 ## Demo Video